SyncfusionExamples/How-to-add-annotations-at-a-specific-area-in-SfCircularGauge-WPF/README.md

-# How to restrict the min, max labels overlapping on the rim in SfCircularGauge in WPF
+# How to add annotations at a specific area in SfCircularGauge WPF

 This article explains how to add the annotations in a specific area in the Syncfusion WPF SfCircularGauge as shown in the following image.